-A. You must be a shareholder of record or a beneficial owner as of the close of business on March 26, 2020, the record date for the Annual Meeting.
+A. You must be a shareholder of record or a beneficial owner as of the close of business on March 29, 2021, the record date for the Annual Meeting, to be eligible to vote at the Annual Meeting.
 Each share of common stock is entitled to one vote.
-Holders of 5.50% Series A Convertible Preferred Stock (Series A convertible preferred stock) are entitled to vote upon all matters upon which holders of common stock have the right to vote, and are entitled to the number of votes equal to the number of full shares of common stock into which such shares of Series A convertible preferred stock could be converted at the then applicable conversion rate at the record date.
+Holders of 5.0% Series C Convertible Preferred Stock (Series C preferred stock) are entitled to vote upon all matters upon which holders of common stock have the right to vote, and are entitled to the number of votes equal to the number of full shares of common stock into which such shares of Series C preferred stock could be converted at the then applicable conversion rate at the record date.
 Such votes will be counted together with shares of common stock and not separately as a class.
-As of the record date, each share of Series A convertible preferred stock is convertible into 5.7471 shares of common stock.
+As of the record date, each share of Series C preferred stock is convertible into 10 shares of common stock.